simonihmig/ember-cli-deploy-cloudformation/README.md

 > Note: the plugin will let you write parameters in the more usual camelcase style, and map them to the pascal case style that AWS expects.
 So instead of writing `StackName`, you can use `stackName`.
-Also for the `tags` and `parameters` properties, specify them as normal JavaScript hashes (e.g. `tags: { key: 'value' }`) instead of the unusual AWS syntax!
+Also for the `tags` and `parameters` properties, specify them as normal JavaScript hashes (e.g. `tags: { key: 'value' }`) instead of the original AWS syntax!

 Here is a list of the commonly used CloudFormation parameters: